gitlabhq/omnibus-gitlab/doc/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Omnibus GitLab Documentation **(FREE SELF)**
+# Linux package documentation **(FREE SELF)**

-Omnibus GitLab is a way to package different services and tools required to run GitLab, so that most users can install it without laborious configuration.
+The Linux package has different services and tools required to run GitLab.
+Most users can install it without laborious configuration.

 ## Package information